Education Advocate Services

 - Accompany you to school meetings where decisions are made about your child’s educational program.

-- Act as a “liaison” between you and the school team to reduce any possible acrimony and emotional stress you may be feeling with this often-intimidating event.
+- Act as a “liaison” between you and the school team.
+This will reduce any possible bitterness, bad feelings, and emotional stress you may be feeling with this often-intimidating event.

 - Actively participate in school meetings, to ensure your concerns have been heard, your questions answered and your desired course of action is followed.

-- Upon request, meet with your child’s teacher(s), counselor or Administrator to assist them in utilizing suggested teaching and/or behavioral management strategies to further address your child’s learning needs in school.
+- Upon request, meet with your child’s teacher(s), counselor or Administrator.
+This will assist them in utilizing suggested teaching and/or behavioral management strategies to further address your child’s learning needs in school.

 - Represent family as an expert witness in court.